Put your hand up if you’ve ever bought a nice top in the sale for a bargain price.

 Recycling clothes for cash can be an easier way to get money for clothes, with less effort.

-There are cash for clothes vans in some towns and cities where you roll up with bin liners full of clothes and shoes.
+There is cash for clothes vans in some towns and cities where you roll up with bin liners full of clothes and shoes.
 They weigh them out and give you the cash.

 In the 21st century, there’s no more heading to them, as they can now come to you!